-A mandatory field orientation takes place annually prior to the beginning of field placement and the fall semester.
+A mandatory field orientation takes place annually prior to the field placement beginning and the fall quarter.
 The purpose of orientation is to review the field program mission, policies and structure, documentation, competencies, and expected outcomes.
 It provides an overview of the various roles, responsibilities and expectations of the student, Field Instructor, Faculty Liaison, Field Coordinators, and Director of Field Education.
-It provides an opportunity to discuss students' questions and concerns associated with the field education process with various field faculty members.
-Additionally, the students are oriented to the Intern Placement Tracking (IPT) online software (Alceasoftware), which is where students, field instructors, and field liaisons perform vital field tasks, including developing the Learning Plan Agreement, documenting semester evaluations, etc. All students are required to attend this orientation.
+It provides an opportunity to discuss issues and concerns with various field faculty members and students involved in the educational process.
+Additionally, the students will be oriented to the IPT (Intern Placement Tracking) online software, which is where students, field instructors, and field liaisons perform vital field tasks, such as developing the Learning Plan Agreement, quarterly evaluations, etc. All students are expected to attend this orientation.
 Students cannot enter the field practicum if they do not attend field orientation.

-Prior to attending the field orientation, students must complete pre-field online modules that include: 1) Child Abuse and Mandated Reporting, 2) Adult Protective Services and Mandated Reporting, 3) Ethics and Boundaries (i.e. Ethics vs. Law, Confidentiality, Mandated Reporting, HIPAA, Advertising Professional Services, Duty to Protect, Cultural Competence, Informed Consent, Multiple or Non-Sexual Dual Relationships and Sexual Relationships with Clients), and Safety in the Field.
+Prior to attending the field orientation, students are required to complete three pre-field online modules that include 1) Child Abuse and Mandated Reporting, 2) Adult Protective Services and Mandated Reporting and 3) Ethics and Boundaries (i.e. Ethics vs. Law, Confidentiality, Mandated Reporting, HIPAA, Advertising Professional Services, Duty to Protect, Cultural Competence, Informed Consent, Multiple or Non-Sexual Dual Relationships and Sexual Relationships with Clients).

-6.2 Confidentiality and Privacy
+6.2 Confidentiality

-Students must follow the NASW Code of Ethics and all agency policies on confidentiality and privacy.
-All field work and related schoolwork, including class discussions and written material, should protect clients' right to confidentiality and privacy at all times.
+Students must follow the NASW Code of Ethics and all agency policies on confidentiality.
+All related schoolwork, including class discussions and written material, should not contain client names or other identifying information and should be adequately disguised to preserve client anonymity.